WBMJ: Early history

-WBMJ was owned by Bob Hope’s Mid-Ocean Broadcasting Company, and set up by its excellent General Manager, the late Bob Bennett in 1967-1968.
-With its distinctive sound and top modulation, the station was frequently picked up as far away as Norway.
+WBMJ was owned by Bob Hope’s Mid-Ocean Broadcasting Company, and set up by its General Manager, the late Bob Bennett in 1967-1968.
+The station covered the northeastern corner of Puerto Rico including the San Juan metro area.
 WBMJ signed on in 1968, under Bob Bennett, who continued to manage the station through 1980, when Bob Hope's Mid Ocean sold to record impresario Jerry Masucci.

 Bob Bennett was a veteran of U.S. Top 40 radio when he moved to Puerto Rico and started building WBMJ.
-The station was simply another iteration of the proven Top 40 format from the mainland.
-Since the island of Puerto Rico is a U.S. territory, it was natural to use mainland announcers and jingles and, of course, follow religiously the Billboard record charts.
+The station was a modified version of the common Top 40 format used in many parts of the world.
+Since the island of Puerto Rico is a U.S. territory, there were many "continentals" (non native to Puerto Rico English speakers) as well as many bilingual Puerto Ricans.
+So it was decided to use mainland announcers and jingles and, of course, closely follow Billboard record charts.
 The original deejays who signed the station on the air in 1968 were Charlie Brown, Ric Roberts, and Bobby West.
 Program director Bill Thompson and station manager Bob Bennett would do a stint on the air from time to time as well.
-Commercials were in English, primarily, though a few were in Spanish.
+Many commercials were in English, but because nearly all advertising came from local ad agencies, most were in Spanish.
 Often, a mixture of English and Spanish ("Spanglish") was used by the announcers for broad appeal to the station's culturally divergent audience.

 From 1968 to roughly 1972, WBMJ was an American hits Top 40 station.
 The reasoning for the format was simple: all through Latin America, American music was popular.
 A really tightly done Top 40 with U.S. hits would be an attractive proposition.
 The station became instantly popular with its young target demographic, as it was the first broadcasting outlet to bring mainland Top 40 hits to the island.
-The programming was divided between standard shifts, or day parts. and each shift was helmed by one DJ who was expected to create his own brand and find sponsors to support it, in effect paying their own salary.
+The programming was divided between standard shifts, or day parts.
+A local sales staff was recruited to visit the many ad agencies in San Juan.
 The March 17, 1973 Billboard Magazine reports that "WBMJ, [a] Top 40 station in Puerto Rico, now has Bob Bennett 6-9 a.m., Charlie Brown until 1 p.m., Phil Baker 1-4 p.m., Marty Mald 4-7 p.m., and Moonshadow 7-signoff, with Karl (Scott Brady) Phillips doing weekends."
 Phillips is notable because he was an active-duty U.S. Navy member at the time and did the work more for amusement than for pay.
 Others, such as popular WBMJ DJ Harry Sherwood, leveraged their visibility to augment their income.
 Sherwood became recognized all over the Caribbean as the voice for Eastern Airlines.